miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ~~~
 Figure 5: Chained Signing Hash Input Construction

-This hash input construction method uses the same concept as the JWS Signing Input construction model defined in RFC 7515.
+This hash input construction method uses the same concept as the JWS Signing Input construction model defined in {{!RFC7515}}.

 The hash value MUST be calculated using the algorithm specified by the corresponding "hashAlg" parameter.